viragtripathi/cockroachdb-custom-build/README.md

 - ✅ Run as **non-root** (UID 10001)
 - ✅ Pass **security scans** with your approved base

+## ⚠️ Important Disclaimer

+**This repository provides guidelines for building custom CockroachDB binaries from source.
+Please note:**

+- This is **for reference and educational purposes** - you are solely responsible for any builds you create and deploy
+- **For CockroachDB enterprise customers:** Always consult with your CockroachDB account team before using custom builds in production environments to ensure this approach is approved and will be supported
+- Custom builds may affect your support agreement and warranty
+- Ensure you comply with CockroachDB's licensing terms (Business Source License 1.1 / Apache 2.0)

+**Use at your own risk.** The maintainers of this repository are not responsible for any issues arising from custom builds.

 ## Prerequisites

 ### Docker or Podman